begbaj/vim-icue/README.md

 ## WARNING!
 At the moment, I'm testing Vim-iCUE on my own keyboard which is a [Corsair Strafe](https://www.corsair.com/eu/en/Categories/Products/Gaming-Keyboards/Standard-Gaming-Keyboards/STRAFE-Mechanical-Gaming-Keyboard-%E2%80%94-CHERRY%C2%AE-MX-Silent/p/CH-9104023-NA) and only supports red color.

 Vim-iCUE is only tested on Windows 10.
 It should work with any Windows or MacOS version that supports iCUE, but I'm not sure about that.
-Let me know if it works.
+Let me know if it works visiting me on the official [NDD Discord server](https://discord.gg/ZA76nJ3RsU).

 Unfortunatly, it will not work on Linux, as iCUE is still not supported yet.